wortelus/xplane-streamdeck/README.md

 - Backward compatible GUI Drag 'n Drop utility for managing the plane presets

 ### Known Issues
-- There was a bug in **pyxpudpserver** that sometimes caused the dataref updating of buttons to freeze, giving you a message:
-`
-RuntimeError: dictionary changed size during iteration `

-    The following proposed solution [has been merged](https://github.com/leleopard/pyXPUDPServer/pull/5) in version 1.2.8 of **pyxpudpserver**.
-If you get this error, update or reinstall your dependencies via *pip* instead of using the following [forked version with temporary fix](https://github.com/wortelus/pyXPUDPServer).

 - There is a known risk of crashes associated with running Stream Deck through USB hubs:
 ```
     raise TransportError("Failed to write out report (%d)" % result)